krzemienski/awesome-from-stars/README.md

 * [eroscai/SZAVPlayer](https://github.com/eroscai/SZAVPlayer): SZAVPlayer is a lightweight audio/video player library, based on AVPlayer and AVAssetResourceLoaderDelegate, pure-Swift.
 Support cache and video image output.
 * [desjare/tabarnak](https://github.com/desjare/tabarnak): tabarnak is a python3 ffmpeg wrapper that aims at easily transcode a batch of media files from a directory to another without fuss.
 It will use default parameters for each supported codecs.
 You can also specify a lot of parameters yourself to control stream mapping, codec encoding parameters, and metadata.
 * [Eugeny/tabby](https://github.com/Eugeny/tabby): A terminal for a more modern age
+* [TabbyML/tabby](https://github.com/TabbyML/tabby): Self-hosted AI coding assistant
 * [Eugeny/tabby-clickable-links](https://github.com/Eugeny/tabby-clickable-links): Plugin that makes URLs and paths in Terminus clickable
 * [Eugeny/tabby-clippy](https://github.com/Eugeny/tabby-clippy): An example plugin for Tabby
-* [niceit/tabby-cloud-sync-settings](https://github.com/niceit/tabby-cloud-sync-settings): Official Tabby plugin for syncing settings across device platforms. https://github.com/Eugeny/tabby
+* [niceit/tabby-cloud-sync-settings](https://github.com/niceit/tabby-cloud-sync-settings): Tabby plugin for syncing settings across device platforms. https://github.com/Eugeny/tabby
 * [Eugeny/tabby-docker](https://github.com/Eugeny/tabby-docker): Docker plugin for Tabby
 * [Eugeny/tabby-save-output](https://github.com/Eugeny/tabby-save-output): Terminus plugin to save console output into a file
 * [Eugeny/tabby-theme-hype](https://github.com/Eugeny/tabby-theme-hype): A Terminus theme that imitates Hyper